Table of Contents

 Refinancing Student Loans

-While you’re still able to make your student loan payments and your credit is still good, consider refinancing.
-You can combine multiple loans into one payment and choose the payback timeline that will give you the lowest monthly payment possible.
-You can check the interest rate and terms you qualify for by using SoFi’s student loan refinance calculator.
+While you’re still able to make your student loan payments and your credit is still good, consider student loan refinancing.
+You can combine multiple loans into one payment, ideally with a better interest rate and terms.

 Serious savings.
 Save thousands of dollars